3v401/DevOps/Tetris-Game/README.md

 In our application, Kubernetes will ask AWS to create an Classic Load Balancer (CLB) automatically.
 This CLB will have a public DNS to access from the browser.
 To enable a CLB go where the `Service.yml` file is located.

-For an self-organized K8s EC2 instance being able to create and administrate AWS resources (e.g., LB, EBS volumns, etc) there are two requirements:
+For an self-organized K8s EC2 instance being able to create and administrate AWS resources (e.g., LB, EBS volumns, etc) there are some requirements:

- 2. `kube-controller-manager` (control plane) must have `cloud-provider` set to `external`.
+ 1. `kube-controller-manager` (control plane) must have `cloud-provider` set to `external`.
- 3. Install external cloud provider (AWS Cloud Controller Manager, CCM)
+ 2. Install external cloud provider (AWS Cloud Controller Manager, CCM)
- 4. The EC2 instance that runs the control plane must have an IAM role with certain permissions.
+ 3. The EC2 instance that runs the control plane must have an IAM role with certain permissions.

 This way, when K8s (`kube-controller-manager`) calls the AWS API (to create the LB), it will use the IAM role assigned.

-2. Verify status: `sudo systemctl status containerd`
+Verify status: `sudo systemctl status containerd`

 ### AWS Cloud Controller Manager (CCM)

 When deploying AWS Cloud Controller Manager (CCM) as a DaemonSet in the cluster, it will be responsible for creating Load Balancers, managing nodes, etc. The aws-cloud-controller-manager Pod is the one that uses the credentials of the instance's IAM Role and manages everything.
 After initializing kubeadm:

-2. Install (CNI) network plugin (Flannel).
+1. Install (CNI) network plugin (Flannel).
 Without CNI the Pods of CoreDNS and other components can't initiate: `kubectl apply -f https://raw.githubusercontent.com/flannel-io/flannel/master/Documentation/kube-flannel.yml`
-3. Install Helm: `sudo snap install helm --classic`
+2. Install Helm: `sudo snap install helm --classic`
-5. Install AWS CCM:
+3. Install AWS CCM:

 ```
 helm repo add aws-cloud-controller-manager https://kubernetes.github.io/cloud-provider-aws